-POLICY EVALUATION AND REVIEW
+9. POLICY EVALUATION AND REVIEW

-To be in a position to measure the outcome of this policy, the Municipality believes that the output of this policy should be measured in terms of general recognised accounting practices and the following benchmarks will be applicable:
+To be in a position to measure the outcome of this policy, the Municipality believes that the output of this policy should be measured in terms of general recognized accounting practices and the following benchmarks will be applicable:

-DEBT COLLECTION PERIOD = revenue X 365 1
+DEBT COLLECTION PERIOD = total outstanding period revenue X 1

-ANNUAL DEBTORS COLLECTION RATE last 12 months receipts from debtors 100

-= last 12 months billing X 1
+ANNUAL DEBTORS COLLECTION = last 12 months receipts from debtors 100 Last 12 months billing X 1

-The norm on the debt collection period is set at 45 days and the collection rate is set at 75 %.
+The norm on the debt collection period is set at 30 days and the collection rate is set at 95 %.